Learning Human Activity Patterns using Clustered Point Processes with Active and Inactive States: Introduction

 The rest of the article is organized as follows.
-The datasets and research questions are discussed in Section 2.
-The proposed model is introduced in Section 3, while Section 4 describes the model estimation and the goodness of fit assessment.
-Section 5 includes simulation studies.
-The detailed analyses of the two datasets are presented in Sections 6 and 7, with discussions on the practical implications of the results.
+Section 2 shows results from fitting Hawkes processes to our motivating data examples.
+Section 3 introduces the proposed model.
+Section 4 describes a composite likelihood estimation approach, a composite likelihood EM algorithm, and a procedure to assess goodness of fit.
+Section 5 presents theoretical results, including convergence guarantee of the algorithm, as well as consistency and asymptotic normality of the estimator.
+Section 6 includes simulation studies.
+Section 7 applies the proposed method to Donald Trump's Twitter data and the Sina Weibo user data.
 A final discussion section concludes the article.